Sialitech/label-siali/docs/source/tutorials/pytorch-image-transfer-learning.md

 ### Create ML backend configs & scripts

-Label Studio can automatically create all necessary configs and scripts needed to run ML backend from your newly created model.
+Siali Label can automatically create all necessary configs and scripts needed to run ML backend from your newly created model.

 Call your ML backend `my_backend` and from the command line, initialize the ML backend directory `./my_backend`: